Sign up to our newsletter to get the latest on living wage and income

 Minimum wage

 In Brazil there is a government mandated minimum wage.
-As of January 2023, the general minimum wage for Brazil is 1,320 Brazilian Reais (238 EUR) per month.[1]Employers who fail to comply with the national minimum wage are subject to punishment by the government, however, thus far such penalties have not been proven to be successful in ensuring employer compliance.[2]
+As of January 2024, the general minimum wage for Brazil is 1,412 Brazilian Reais (263 EUR) per month.[1]Employers who fail to comply with the national minimum wage are subject to punishment by the government, however, thus far such penalties have not been proven to be successful in ensuring employer compliance.
+Adittionally, media reports say that unsafe working conditions are prevalent throughout the country.
+[2]

 Living wage